-Tonya M. Evans is a Professor of Law at the University of New Hampshire School of Law with expertise in the areas of intellectual property, new technologies (including Blockchain and cryptography), entertainment law, trusts & estates, and municipal finance.
+Tonya M. Evans is a Professor of Law at the University of New Hampshire School of Law with expertise in the areas of intellectual property, new technologies (including Blockchain and cryptography), entrepreneurship & innovation, entertainment law, trusts & estates, and municipal finance.
 Professor Evans joined the faculty on July 1, 2017.

-Prior to that time, she served as Associate Professor of Law and Associate Dean of Inclusion & Equity at Widener University Commonwealth Law School.
+Prior to UNH Law, she served as Associate Professor of Law and Associate Dean of Inclusion & Equity at Widener University Commonwealth Law School.
 Professor Evans served as Associate Visiting Professor of Law at UNLV William S. Boyd School of Law during the summer of 2016 and also served as Adjunct Professor of copyright, publishing and licensing at York College of Pennsylvania in Spring 2007.

 A select list of her publications include, User “Safer Harbor” from Statutory Damages: Remixing the DOC’s IP Task Force White Paper, 54 San Diego L. Rev. 1 (2017); Statutory Heirs Apparent?: Reclaiming Copyright in the Age of Author-Controlled, Author-Benefiting Transfers, 119 W. Va.
 Law Rev. 297 (2016), Safe Harbor for the Innocent Infringer in the Digital Age, 50 Willamette L. Rev. 1 (2013), Reverse Engineering IP, 17 Marquette Intell.
 Prop.
 L. Rev. 61 (2013); and Sampling, Looping and Mashing … Oh My!
 How Hip Hop Music is Scratching More Than the Surface of Copyright Law, 21 Fordham Intell.
 Prop.
 Media & Ent.
 L.J.
 843 (2011).